krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 The details of how information is displayed will continue to be fine tuned, and new functionality will be added as the supported capabilities of the underlying [Nextion Hanlder](https://github.com/krizkontrolz/Home-Assistant-nextion_handler/blob/main/HA_NEXTION_HANDLER_INSTRUCTIONS.md) are being developed and expanded.

+🚧 New gesture and widget features are currently being documented for version 0.7 (but aren't supported in the currently available 0.6 version).

 </details>